-Legal References: DESE Rules Governing Grading Scales and Course Credit; A.C.A. § 6-15-902; A.C.A. § 6-16-806
+Legal References: DESE Rules Governing Uniform Grading Scales for Public Secondary Schools; DESE Rules for Advanced Placement and International Baccalaureate Diploma Incentive Program A.C.A. § 6-15-902; A.C.A. § 6-16-806

 5.22-CONCURRENT CREDIT

 A ninth through twelfth grade student who successfully completes a college course(s) from an institution approved by the Division of Elementary and Secondary Education shall be given credit toward high school grades and graduation at the rate of one high school credit for each three (3) semester hours of college credit.
 Unless approved by the school's principal, prior to enrolling for the course, the concurrent credit shall be applied toward the student's graduation requirements as an elective.